mavlink/rfcs/text/0016-standard-modes.md

 This RFC proposes a microservice that will allow a GCS (or MAVLink SDK) to safely use a "standard" set of flight modes without any prior knowledge of a flight stack.

-The proposal defines a small (initial) set of standard autopilot modes, along with mechanism to query available modes, set the standard mode, and determine the current standard mode (if a standard mode is active).
+The proposal defines a small (initial) set of standard autopilot modes, along with mechanism to query available modes, determine if available modes have changed, set the standard mode, and determine the current standard mode (if a standard mode is active) or custom mode.
 This is sufficient to determine what modes are supported, command a flight stack into a standard mode, and have it behave in a predictable way.

 The mechanism also enables, but does not define, standard modes for other non-autopilot components like cameras, gimbals, etc.

-The design uses a new message for returning the available modes, and for setting the standard mode.
+The design uses a new message for returning the available modes and determining when the available modes have changed, and a command for setting the standard mode.
 An extension field is added to the [HEARTBEAT](https://mavlink.io/en/messages/common.html#HEARTBEAT) to publish the current standard mode (if enabled).

 The service is a pure addition: it has no impact or side effects when used with systems that do not implement or understand it.